misael-diaz/OpenBDS/README.md

 This is a work in progress, contributions are welcomed.

+## Motivation

+This is a project that I have wanted to develop since I was a student.
+Back then there was just time to write production-ready code in the least amount of time.
+The aim was to obtain results quickly even if the code was not clean or even commented so that others could use it for their research.

+I am implementing this BDS code from scratch and in an entirely different way from what I have done in the propietary codebases that I have contributed.

+My main motivation for doing this is to apply in FORTRAN what I have learned from working with Java, C/C++, and Python.

 ## Compilation

 Instructions to compile the source code with GNU Make.
 Some degree of familiarity with the